-As my grandchildren played, surrounded by loving, attentive parents, grandparents, and aunts and uncles, I experienced full realization of what people mean when they say, "even though we have nothing, we have everything."
-Because, even if we, personally, were not fortunately laden with gifts to give one another, we would, still, truly have "everything"!
+As the children played, surrounded by loving, attentive parents, grandparents and aunts and uncles, I experienced full realization of what people mean when they say, "Even though we have nothing, we have everything."
+Because even if we, personally, were not laden with gifts to give one another, we would still, truly, have "everything!"

 Memories of those dear ladies who taught me, in fine example, how to have "everything" by loving and giving, return even more vividly with the privilege of handling fragile, cherished tokens of their lives - ones that they themselves touched and fondly smiled upon long ago when colors were bright and clear.

 So, here I am today, right in the middle of five generations, each member known and profoundly loved by me as I welcome them all Home for Christmas!

 |Brielle takes a break from opening gifts.....but not from being adorable!|

 Yet, the "Home for Christmas" stories that most deeply touch my heart do not involve people!
 Those stories are reflected in the eyes of family pets - dogs and cats - who came into our lives broken, neglected, fearful, and desperately hungry - not only for food, but for the love of kind people who would care enough to take them in, make them part of the family and present them with their first, very own, chubby Christmas stockings to paw open and enjoy.